VirtusLab/git-machete/CONTRIBUTING.md

 1. Thanks to the courtesy of [Ila&iuml; Deutel](https://github.com/ilai-deutel),
    a [git-machete package](https://aur.archlinux.org/packages/git-machete) is hosted in Arch User Repository (AUR).
    If the release introduces significant changes/critical bugfixes, please [flag the package as out of date](https://aur.archlinux.org/pkgbase/git-machete/flag).

-1. A [git-machete package](https://nixos.org/nixos/packages.html?channel=nixos-unstable&query=git-machete) is available for NixOS.

-   [Version-bump PRs to NixOS/nixpkgs](https://github.com/NixOS/nixpkgs/pulls?q=is%3Apr+git-machete) are opened by a semi-automatic update on an irregular basis.
-   There is an issue ([#79](https://github.com/VirtusLab/git-machete/issues/79)) for opening version-bump PRs automatically on each release.